AANtoso/PoliceStation_List/README.md

 Police Station List will show you a list of police stations.
 Upon selecting the station you would like to view from the list, you will be presented with the important/pertinent details of that station.
 If you would like to view another station, return to the list of the stations and select the next one you would like to view the details for.

+My demo can be found at the follofing link: https://www.youtube.com/watch?v=EpTxHIJG_LY&t=6s.

 ## Installation

 Add this line to your application's IDE: